Girls hand holding an apple

 Children who are in child care with participating providers are given nutrition education by providers who understand their role in shaping attitudes toward the acceptance of nutritious foods.

-Congress created the Child Care Food Program in response to the need for sound nutrition for children.
-The ultimate goal of the CCFP is to serve nutritious meals and snacks that meet the minimum daily meal pattern requirements and are appealing to children.
+Congress created the Child and Adult Care Food Program in response to the need for sound nutrition for children.
+The ultimate goal of the CACFP is to serve nutritious meals and snacks that meet the minimum daily meal pattern requirements and are appealing to children.
 The meal pattern requirements assure that meals are well balanced and supply the kinds and amounts of foods that children require to help meet their energy nutrient needs.

 • Receive a nutritious diet